Racism, Trauma, and What’s Next

 Following every Issue Education opportunity there will be a call to action which may include the following: contacting US Senators demanding senate to restore the voting rights act (H.R.1) to reduce voter suppression as we plan for future voter elections, policy change and/or reform, assisting local and neighboring communities with gaps they are experiencing, engage local and state leaders to demand policy change and/or reform, etc.

 |Session #2||Chapter 4 - Chapter 6||June 28, 2021|

 |Session #3||Chapter 7 - Chapter 10||July 12, 2021|

 |Session #4||Chapter 11 - Chapter 14||July 26, 2021|

 Stacey Woodland, YW3CA CEO

-YWCA Tri-County Area is excited to offer our Issue Education Book Study as the second session for this advocacy series.
+YWCA Tri-County Area is excited to offer our Issue Education Book Study for this advocacy series.
 All change begins with conversation, and YW’s advocacy series’ goal is to start the conversation about race, racism, and inequality present in the many facets of our culture and society.